Leading the Way on Greenways

-All of us need green space close to home where we can enjoy the outdoors and reconnect with nature.
+All of us need green space close to home where we get healthy, outdoor exercise and reconnect with nature.
 That’s why Conserving Carolina is helping create local greenway systems that link neighborhoods, parks, schools, and businesses.
+In most cases, rail trails and greenways are accessible to people of all abilities—helping to ensure that everyone has opportunities to enjoy the outdoors.

 New Greenways in the Works

-Conserving Carolina serves as a partner to local governments to move greenway projects forward.
+Conserving Carolina is a leading partner in efforts to create the ambitious Ecusta Trail and Saluda Grade Trail—50 miles of rail trail projects.
+We are also involved in many other local greenway projects.
+We serve as a partner to local governments to move greenway projects forward.
 We help engage the public in the planning process, write grants to fund greenways, and work with willing landowners to secure land and rights-of-way.
 We also mobilize volunteers to keep our greenways clean.

-In addition, we are working to move forward five new or expanded greenways:
+In addition, we are working to advance six new or expanded greenways:

 Mills River Valley Trail: This proposed 3-mile multi-use path will connect the heart of Mills River to the French Broad River, providing a safe route for walking and biking in the Hwy.
 280 corridor.
 The path will be separated from the busy road, making this corridor safer for everyone.
 Conserving Carolina is raising funds that will be matched 4 to 1 by a state grant.
 Can you make a donation?
 Learn more.